The science behind the orange, 'Martian' sky looming over Napa

 “If there was only one fire in the area, we might have smoke moving into the Bay, but we have multiple layers of smoke in the atmosphere,” Gass said.

-That smoke – made up of particulate matter – is responsible for the surreal daylight, according to Cort Anastasio, professor of Land, Air and Water Resources at the University of California, Davis’s Air Quality Research Center.
+That smoke – made up of particulate matter – is responsible for the surreal daylight, according to Cort Anastasio, professor of Land, Air and Water Resources at UC Davis’s Air Quality Research Center.

 Minuscule particles in the air cancel out “shorter wavelengths” of visible light – that is, they make it impossible to see blue and violet light in our atmosphere.
 What’s left over, Anastasio explained, are the yellow, red and orange wavelengths.
-Those remaining wavelengths create the light over Napa and the Bay Area today.
+Those remaining wavelengths created the light over Napa and the Bay Area on Wednesday.

 “That’s why when you see an orange sun, it means there are lots of particles in the atmosphere,” Anastasio said.